-Montgomeryshire and forgetting the flag
+Montgomeryshire and the forgotten UK county flag

 Montgomeryshire was one of the very first UK counties to adopt an official flag to represent their region - sadly forgotten by the Flag Institute which does not list it in its directory (as of today).